DavidNash2024/Win32xx/samples/StatusBar/Readme.txt

    progress bar on the StatusBar.
 * Displaying an icon in a StatusBar part
 * Performing owner drawing on a StatusBar part.
+* The use of OnMessageReflect to handle messages sent to the parent window (WM_DRAWITEM and WM_CTLCOLORSTATIC).
+* ExcludeClipRect is used to exclude the progress bar from the background's region.